Search for a topic below, or jump to a section. Click any question to expand the answer.

 For exact positioning:

-• Enable the crosshair from the map layer controls (Options > Show Crosshair)
+• Enable the crosshair from the Tools group on the right-side map controls (toggle the crosshair icon)

 • Pan or click a mark to center it — the crosshair shows the true coordinate